The role of steric effects on hydrogen atom transfer reactions: Computational method

 \section{Computational method}

-Ground state and transition state structures were optimized at the $\omega$B97xD/6-31G(d) level of theory \cite{Francl, Harihanan, Chai, Chai2} using Gaussian09 \cite{Gaussian}.
+Ground and transition structures were optimized at the $\omega$B97xD/6-31G(d) level of theory \cite{Francl, Harihanan, Chai, Chai2} using Gaussian09 \cite{Gaussian}.
 Optimized structures were confirmed via frequency calculations, with ground states having all positive frequencies and transition states having one imaginary frequency corresponding to the reaction coordinate.
 These frequencies were also used to compute enthalpies and Gibbs free energies at 298 K and a standard state of 1 atm.
-Energies were corrected via single-point computations performed at the more accurate $\omega$B97xD/6-311G++(d,p) level of theory.
+Energies were corrected via single-point computations performed at $\omega$B97xD/6-311G++(d,p) level of theory.